 - Scholarships are available.
 Check with the Financial Aid office for more information.

 - Graduate Assistantships are available.
 Check with the School of Nursing after being admitted to the program.

 - Graduates can apply for national certification and state licensure as an advanced practice nurse.

 As of November 2013, this program will start each spring semester.
-There will be no admissions for a Fall 2014 start.
-The next program start date will be January 2015.
-The application deadline for all admissions material for Spring 2015 start is July 15, 2014.
+The application deadline for all admissions material for Spring 2016 start is July 1, 2015.
 If interested in a Fall start, please check the BSN to DNP FNP program.

 UNC offers a Masters of Science Degree in Nursing with a Family Nurse Practitioner (FNP) emphasis.
 Additionally, the School also offers a Post Baccalaureate Doctor of Nursing Practice Family Nurse Practitioner program and Post Masters certificates: the Family Nurse Practitioner and Nursing Education.
 Scholarships and graduate assistantships may be available to students enrolled in this accredited nursing masters and doctoral programs.